 How far is the Angel Oak Tree from Charleston?

-The Angel Oak Tree – a Southern Live Oak – is actually located on Johns Island right outside of Charleston.
+The Angel Oak – a Southern Live Oak – is actually located on Johns Island right outside of Charleston.
 It is located about 12 miles from downtown Charleston and will take about 30 minutes to drive to.
 It is one of the oldest living things in the United States.

 Things to Know Before Your Angel Oak Tree Visit